miguelalarcos/quick-search-form/README.md

 ```
  I recommend to install `eternicode:bootstrap-datepicker` and `bigdsk:inputmask`.

-TODO: the format of dates is 'DD/MM/YYYY'.
-I have to permit other formats.

 If you want to create a custom template for a type (see *tags* below) you will have to use the helper *setattr*.

 ```html